 A mere decade ago, splitboarders would have been ecstatic to find a binding that worked this well.
 Today, this model would be a stellar first splitboard binding.
 Similarly to the Spark Arc, this competitor has a stiffer (and slightly heavier sibling), the Burner.
 If you are a larger, heavier shredder, or just know you prefer as stiff a binding as possible, the Burner might be your ticket.
 For the rest, the Blaze is a solid choice.

 The winner of our Best Buy award, we rate this model extremely high for its value, as it offers the most bang for your buck.
-If you are willing to accept a few sacrifices of convenience in transitions and adjusting forward lean, these pair of bindings deliver performance that is comparable to the Editors' Choice winner, the Spark R&D Arc, saving you $85.
+If you are willing to accept a few sacrifices of convenience in transitions and adjusting forward lean, these pair of bindings deliver performance that is comparable to the Editors' Choice winner, the Spark R&D Arc, saving you some bucks.

 The Spark Blaze wins our Best Buy award based on its performance and relative affordability.
 For the price, you get very nice Burton manufactured ratchets, the second lightest binding in our review, and a reliable (if slightly dated) slider pin system.
 Once you have transitioned and are shredding downhill, there is very little performance difference between these and the Editors' Choice winning Arcs.
 If you can afford it, jumping up to the Spark Arcs; their Snap Ramp and improved forward lean adjusters are tempting and almost all the difference is in the transitions.
 If you're just starting out, it is likely you will be too busy catching your breath and enjoying the view to worry about a minute or so of extra fiddling between climb and ride modes.